-- physical abuse;
+- physical abuse, including Shaken Baby Syndrome.

-- physical neglect;
+- physical neglect.

-- sexual abuse;
+- sexual abuse.

-- mental/emotional maltreatment.
+- mental/emotional/verbal maltreatment.

 Physical injuries, severe neglect and malnutrition are more readily detectable than the subtle, less visible injuries which result from emotional maltreatment or sexual abuse.
 However, all categories of abuse endanger or impair a child's physical or emotional health and development and, therefore, demand attention.